 However, it must be noted that your cats may at times need a little assistance in cleaning her ears.
 It is also a highly recommended that you often check your cat's ears to look for anything worrisome hiding inside the ears that could evolve into something more serious.

-Please take your time to read this interesting article that will show you how to tidy up your cats ears.
-Also,here you can read more about related topics.
+Please take your time to read this interesting article that will show you how to tidy up and provide ear care to your kitty.
+Also, here you can read more about related topics.